monidan/typescript-angular-labs/README.md

 1. Navigate inside any directory (i.e. lab1 -> `cd lab1`)

-2. Install all the dependecies
+2. Install all dependencies

   `npm install`

 3. Run npm script, so webpack will build everything for you

   `npm run build`

-4. Check your console & Play with the code :chess_pawn:
+4. Check your console & play around with code :chess_pawn: